torvalds/linux/Documentation/process/submitting-patches.rst

 there is no collision with your six-character ID now, that condition may change five years from now.

-If your patch fixes a bug in a specific commit, e.g. you found an issue using ``git bisect``, please use the 'Fixes:' tag with the first 12 characters of the SHA-1 ID, and the one line summary.
+If your patch fixes a  in a specific commit, e.g. you found an issue using ``git bisect``, please use the 'Fixes:' tag with the first 12 characters of the SHA-1 ID, and the one line summary.
 Do not split the tag across multiple lines, tags are exempt from the "wrap at 75 columns" rule in order to simplify